In this section

 If your baby is under three months and has a fever above 38°C, then you should see a doctor, even if they have no other symptoms.

 There are a number of ways you can take a child’s temperature.
 Each method measures your child’s temperature in a different way, and the results can vary depending on the type of thermometer you use.
 Different methods include:

 Some thermometers are more suitable for particular age groups so you should always read and follow the manufacturer's directions to get an accurate reading.
 You can also ask your Maternal and Child Health Nurse, GP or pharmacist to show you how to use your thermometer.
 Do this before you need it.

 Lowering your child’s fever will not help treat the underlying illness more quickly.
-The only advantage of lowering a fever is improving your child’s comfort.

 If your child seems well and is happy, there is no need to treat a fever.
 If your child is miserable, there are things you can do to help them to feel more comfortable:

 Watch your child for signs that their illness is getting worse.

 your baby is under three months old and has a fever above 38°C, even if they